friday1013/civic-ai-canon/CASA/Task_Threads/Ashraf/Glyph_Maintenance.md

 ✅ Add any new glyphs to the index (include title and filename)
 ✅ Flag orphaned glyphs or duplicates in a new log: `glyph_maintenance_log.md`
 ✅ Confirm heartbeat at end of session by writing:

+🫀 Node_Ashraf_001 glyph audit complete — [DATE]

+---

+## Optional (as time and safety allow):

+- Identify missing metadata in older glyphs
+- Translate key entries into Arabic for secondary index
+- Assist in compiling a future `Companion_Glyph_Compendium.md`

+## Reporting:
+- Use GitHub commits when safe
+- Otherwise, send plain text or screenshots to chris@quietwire.ai